yourpurebredpuppy logo

 Once again, you can make things easiest for you and the dog by keeping his coat short.

 6. The strong temperament.
 As flock guardians, Komondors are bred to have an independent mind of their own so they can protect their vulnerable charges from whatever danger appear.
 They prefer to make their own decisions, which may not line up with yours when you're trying to raise them as an indoor companion.
 In other words, Komondors are typically willful dogs.
 You must show them, through absolute consistency, that you mean what you say.
-Read more about Komondor Training.
+Follow my free online training programs.

 7. Noise.
 Unless you live on a farm away from close neighbors, Komondors should never be left outside unsupervised.
 Their booming barks will have your neighbors calling the cops to report the nuisance.